-Directors Continuing in Office Until the 2017 Annual Meeting
+Directors Continuing in Office Until the 2020 Annual Meeting

 James Daly has served as a director of our company since January 2016.
 Mr. Daly served as Executive Vice President and Chief Commercial Officer at Incyte Corporation from October 2012 to June 2015.
-During his tenure, he was instrumental in re-accelerating the launch of Jakafi® and driving sustained growth.
 Prior to joining Incyte, Mr. Daly worked for Amgen, Inc. for 10 years, holding multiple leadership positions.
 In his last role, Mr. Daly served as Senior Vice President, North America Commercial Operations, Global Marketing and Commercial Development.
 Previously, he served as Vice President and General Manager of Amgen's Oncology Business Unit.
-His teams at Amgen were responsible for the successful launch of many products, including Aranesp®, Neulasta®, Vectibix®, Nplate®, Xgeva® and Prolia®.
-Previously, Mr. Daly spent over 16 years with Glaxo Wellcome/GlaxoSmithKline (GSK) where he held roles of increasing responsibility, including Senior Vice President, General Manager, Respiratory and Anti-Infective Business Unit, and led the U.S. launch of Advair®.
-He currently serves on the Board of Directors of Chimerix Inc., a public company.
-Mr. Daly earned his B.S. in Pharmacy and M.B.A. from the University at Buffalo, The State University of New York.
+His teams at Amgen were responsible for the successful launch of many products, including Aranesp[®], Neulasta[®], Vectibix[®], Nplate[®], Xgeva[®] and Prolia[®].
+Previously, Mr. Daly spent over 16 years with Glaxo Wellcome/GlaxoSmithKline (GSK) where he held roles of increasing responsibility, including Senior Vice President, General Manager, Respiratory and Anti-Infective Business Unit, and led the U.S. launch of Advair[®].
+He currently serves on the boards of directors of argenx SE, Bellicum Pharmaceuticals, Chimerix Inc. and Halozyme Therapeutics.
+Mr. Daly earned his B.S. in pharmacy and M.B.A. from the University at Buffalo, The State University of New York.